agents-go

 provider = openai.NewProvider(option.WithAPIKey("…")) // any openai-go option

-Only the Responses API is implemented (openai.ResponsesModel); there is no Chat Completions fallback (differences).
+The OpenAI provider implements only the Responses API (openai.ResponsesModel); there is no Chat Completions fallback.
 Any OpenAI-compatible gateway that speaks the Responses API works via option.WithBaseURL, and you can drive several such providers in one run with retries and fallback — see Retries, fallback, and multiple providers.

 Choosing models per agent